aaneto/color_counter.rs/README.md

 cargo run -- --help
 ```

-## Future Work
+## Project Conclusion
-After tinkering around with this projects, I decided to call it done, all
-the improvements that can be made are related to testing and error handling.

 While doing this I realised that there is a whole thing about this kind of color
-extraction, such as color quantization, since this crate is called color counter,
-I believe it's not meant to use those many more efficient algorithms.

-So, if I ever come with different implementations, it will probably be made into
+extraction, such as color quantization, if I ever come with different implementations it will probably be made into
 a different crate (color quantize, maybe?).

+Another thing to note, the CIELAB space is not linear and linear space division might not be ideal to this problem.

+## Webassembly notes

+On the lib.rs there is a function called colors_from_bytes, that can be used from a webassembly context, I have tested that to work
+properly to some degree.